Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Cost savings
 - Automatic backup

 **Explanation:**
-"Software patching" and "Automatic backup" are correct.
-RDS automates these tasks.
-"Unlimited resources" is incorrect; resources are not unlimited.
+"Software patching" is correct.
+Amazon RDS handles patching of the database engine and underlying infrastructure so you don’t need to manually update software or OS on the managed database servers.
+"Automatic backup" is correct.
+RDS automatically creates backups and preserves transaction logs to allow point‑in‑time recovery, reducing the manual effort required to maintain reliable backups.
+"Unlimited resources" is incorrect because RDS allocates resources (compute, storage, IOPS) per instance and you are limited by the instance class, storage quotas, and AWS account limits.
-"Cost savings" is incorrect; cost savings depend on usage.
+"Cost savings" is incorrect because while RDS may reduce operational overhead, cost savings depend on usage patterns, instance types, storage size, and configuration — they are not guaranteed.

 ---